swpecht/swpecht.github.io/docs/_drafts/elo-world-euchre.md

+[ ] Implement the mem map store
+    [ ] Create phf for different lengths of euchre game [ ] Do an estimate on the data we would need
+    [ ] Switch over diskstore to use the mem map -- use an anon map for no file access

+[ ] Optimize infostate representation

 [ ] Shard training on the face up card -- all the istates should be independent
-    * Estimate max size we can hold, -- may need to use array tree again to avoid allocation behavior where it doubles [ ] Create phf for different lengths of euchre game -- fall back to memory if not suing this and avoid creating phf
+    * Estimate max size we can hold, -- may need to use array tree again to avoid allocation behavior where it doubles

-[ ] Fix bug in loading new baseline agent
-    [ ] is this due to inserting something at the end?

 [ ] Add benchmark configuration to the TOML file
 [ ] Add agent configuration to the TOML file